Fatumayattani/allechain_livepeer/README.md

 ---
 # **Community Building**

-## 1. **Join the AlleChain Community**
+## 1. **Join AlleChain Community**
-Become a part of the vibrant **AlleChain family**, where fans, artists, and collectors collaborate to transform music and NFTs.
  Joining the community connects you to exciting updates, exclusive content, and opportunities to shape the platform's future.

 - **Discord**: [Join our Discord Community](https://discord.gg/zK6WmfnXdb) to chat in real time, participate in discussions, and stay updated.
 ![Menu Page](public/discord.jpg)